crate/cratedb-guide/docs/connect/odbc.md

 ### Python

-[pyodbc] is an open source Python module that makes accessing ODBC databases simple.
+[pyodbc] is an open-source Python module that makes accessing ODBC databases simple.
 It implements the DB API 2.0 specification and adds other Pythonic convenience.
 For more information, please visit the [pyodbc installation instructions] and [connecting to PostgreSQL with pyodbc].